logo

 Yes.
 The Multi Book feature lets you select both the IBC and IFC in the chatbot and search across both simultaneously.
 This is useful when requirements span both codes — for example, IBC fire-resistance provisions and IFC fire prevention requirements for the same building.

 You type a question, keyword, or section number into the chatbot.
-The AI searches across your selected ICC-published codes and returns an answer with specific section citations.
+The AI searches across your selected adopted codes (the IBC and IFC as adopted in your jurisdiction) and returns an answer with specific section citations.
 The References panel then shows the exact, verbatim text of those sections so you can verify the answer.

 No. FireCodes AI helps you find relevant code sections from the IBC and IFC faster.
 It does not provide official code interpretations, AHJ approvals, or engineering sign-offs.
 Professional judgment is required for all code application decisions.